peipeizhou-eecs/peipeizhou-eecs.github.io/content/event/2023_ocp_talk/index.md

 title: Architectural Challenges and Innovation for Compute Infrastructure Co-Design
 location: " Open Compute Project (OCP) Summit 2023, San Jose, CA "
 abstract: >-
-  Which platform beats 7nm GPU A100 in energy efficiency?
-AMD Versal ACAP (FPGA+AI Chip)
   How to use heterogeneous computing to accelerate real-time transformer inference?
   How to scale out computing in data centers, and how to scale up using chiplets?
 date: 2023-10-18T12:00:54.557Z